-We were the claimant's lawyers in the famous case of Ames v Jones.
-The case made the newspapers because of the judge's comments on the claimant's decision not to work.
+We were the claimant’s lawyers in the famous case of Ames v Jones.
+The case made the newspapers because of the judge’s comments on the c decision not to work.

 It involved a daughter’s claim for reasonable financial provision from her late father’s estate under the 1975 Inheritance Act.
 The claim was dismissed by the judge on the grounds that her lack of employment was a “lifestyle choice”.